nhsconnect/gpconnect-demonstrator-messages/README.md

 # gpconnect-demonstrator-messages
-Contains json fhir messages used by the gpconnect demonstrator
+Contains json fhir messages returned by the gpconnect demonstrator